nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 }
 ```

 The first field `signature` is a secp256k1 signature signed by a validator.

-The signature message is supposed to digest the whole block except the signature itself.
+The signature's message is supposed to digest the whole block except the signature self, so the block hash is chosen to be the signature's message.

-Because the signature is put into the cellbase transaction's witness, and the cellbase itself is digested by the `transaction_root` in the header.
-If we change the cellbase transaction the `transaction_root` and block hash will also be changed.
-A validator needs to 'zeroize' the signature field before signing.
+Since we put the signature into the cellbase transaction's witness, and the cellbase itself is digested by the `transaction_root` in the header.
+If we directly update the signature, the `transaction_root` and block hash also changed.

-We use merkle proof to prove the only changes of the header hash is caused by the `signature` field.
+To simply solve this issue, an attester needs to zero the signature field of `POAContext`, then re-compute the block hash as signature's message, after signing replace the zero signature with actually signature.

+An attester also needs to provide `cellbase transaction` and merkle proof to convince other validators in the [header-first synchronize].
+So we also defined the following fields in the `POAContext`:

-* `merkle_proof` - a merkle proof to prove that cellbase transaction belongs to a `witness_transactions_root`.
+* `merkle_proof` - a merkle proof to prove that cellbase transaction is the first leaf of `witness_transactions_root`.
-* `raw_transactions_root` - raw transactions root of current block.
+* `raw_transactions_root` - raw transactions root of current block, since CKB use `merkle_root(raw_transactions_root | witness_transactions_root)` to calculate `transactions_root`.
-* `transactions_count` - number of transactions.
+* `transactions_count` - the number of transactions.

-A node does the following steps to verify the POA header:
+A node does the following steps to verify a POA header:

-1. verify merkle proof is correct.
+1. verify merkle proof of cellbase transaction:
-    1. calculate `witness_transactions_root` from cellbase and merkle proof `merkle_proof.root(cellbase_hash, transactions_count)`
+    1. calculate `witness_transactions_root = merkle_proof.root(cellbase.hash(), transactions_count)`
-    2. calculate `transactions_root = merkle_root([witness_transactions_root, raw_transactions_root])`
+    2. calculate `transactions_root = merkle_root([raw_transactions_root, witness_transactions_root])`
     3. check `transactions_root` equals to `header.transactions_root`
-2. zerorize `signature` field of POAContext in cellbase transaction.
+2. zero `signature` field of POAContext:
-    1. extract `POAContext` from cellbase transaction witness
+    1. extract `POAContext` from cellbase transaction
-    2. set `signature` field to "0x000...0000(32bytes)"
+    2. set `signature` field to "0x000...0000"
     3. set `POAContext` back to cellbase transaction witness
-3. calculate signing message from zerorized cellbase transaction.
-    1. calculate `transactions_root` with zerorized cellbase transaction
-    2. replace header's old `transactions_root` then calculate `blake2b_256(header)` as signature message
+3. re-comute the block's `transaction_root` and block hash.
-4. recovery the pubkey from `signature` then check the pubkey hash is belongs to a validator.
+4. recovery the pubkey, then check the pubkey hash is belongs to a validator.

-Because we have a dynamic validators group, To keep enough information to verify a header, we also put the voting transactions into `voting_txs` field, a validator can verify header and get newest validator groups without download the whole blocks

-## changes on CKB

-(TODO)
+Now we can verify a POAHeader with fixed validators.
+However, when a validator list updated, the header-first synchronization may not handle it correctly, think the following situation:
+The initial validators list is `[A, B, C, D]`.
+Since block `N`, the validator list updated to `[A, B, D, E]`.
+A header-first synchronization from `N - 1` to `N + 4` wound fails to sync due to the unknown validator `E`.
+To solve this issue, we require `POAContext` also provides the update information of validators to verifiers.

+So the `voting_txs` field of `POAContext` is introduced.
+When a block contains voting transactions, the attester must put voting transactions into `POAContext`, and the `merkle_proof` must proof both cellbase transaction and voting transactions are leaves of the `witness_transactions_root`.

+A POA block header verifier should update its validator list according to the `voting_txs` field.
+With this design, we can verify headers and update the validator list without downloading the whole blocks.

 ## references

 1. [Rinkeby proposal](https://github.com/ethereum/EIPs/issues/225)
+2. [header-first synchronize]
+3. [multisig script]

+[header-first synchronize]: https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md "Header first synchronize."
+[multisig script]: https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md#short-payload-format "multisig script."